Download our "Vehicle Collision Guide" so you know what information to take down if you're in a collision.

 - Obtain names and phone numbers of all witnesses.

-- If the combined damage to the vehicles involved is over $2,000, you must attend a police station and file a Collision Report Form.
+- If the combined damage to the vehicles involved is over $2,000, you must attend a police station with your vehicle and file a Collision Report Form.
 Failure to do so could result in a $287 fine.
+Be sure to have all documents with you when you attend a station - licence, registration, insurance, other driver's info, photos, etc.

 If the collision involves serious injuries or if impaired operation of a motor vehicle is suspected, here is what you or someone else should do.